Posted by Bob Rogers

 Literal translations strive as much as possible to follow the original text word for word.
 This is not entirely possible, because certain words require more than one word in English to translate, and sometimes English words need to be added that are not in the original language for the sentence to make sense in our language.
 Also, word order can have different meanings in different languages.
 So no translation is completely literal, but the ones that I list as “literal” try their best to faithfully follow the original, sometimes at the sacrifice of being clear to modern readers.

-Here are the best-know literal translations: King James Version (KJV), New King James Version (NKJV), Revised Standard Version (RSV), New Revised Standard Version (NRSV), New American Standard Bible (NASB), English Standard Version (ESV), Douay Rheims (DR), and the New American Bible (NAB).
+Here are the best-known literal translations: King James Version (KJV), New King James Version (NKJV), Revised Standard Version (RSV), New Revised Standard Version (NRSV), New American Standard Bible (NASB), Legacy Standard Bible, English Standard Version (ESV), Douay Rheims (DR), and the New American Bible (NAB).

 The King James Version was first translated in 1611, and the current edition of the KJV was updated in 1769.
 While the KJV is a literary masterpiece, its archaic language can be difficult to read and can be misunderstood by modern readers.
 Nevertheless, its familiar words are still preferred by millions of Christians who were brought up with the KJV.
 The New King James Version preserved most of the traditional wording of the KJV, while making it more readable and more accurate.
 However, because the NKJV follows the same manuscripts as the KJV as much as possible, it unfortunately does not use some of the more accurate manuscripts available today to translators.